Eye infections: Types, symptoms and treatment

 Many common viral eye infections resolve on their own.
 In cases of severe viral eye infections, an antiviral eye drop may be prescribed.
 Some viral eye infections require careful administration of steroid eye drops to reduce related inflammation.

-Depending on the underlying cause of your eye infection, your doctor may prescribe antibiotics or antiviral medications that are taken orally.
+Depending on the underlying cause of your eye infection, your doctor may need to prescribe antibiotics or antiviral medications that are taken orally.
 If your symptoms worsen or change, contact your optometrist or GP immediately.

 How to prevent eye infections